theory/jsontree/README.md

 # JSONTree

-**The jsontree Go package provides [RFC 9535]-inspired tree queries for JSON.**
+**The jsontree Go package provides [RFC 9535] tree queries for JSON.**

 ---

 ## How it Works

-The design is based on the [RFC 9535] JSONPath standard, where "Segments" contain "Selectors" that select one or more "children" or "descendants" of a JSON object or array.
-There are four types of selectors:

-*   "Name" selectors select the named child of an object.
-*   "Index" selectors select an indexed child of an array.
-*   "Wildcard" selectors select all children of a node; descendent wildcard
-*   "Slice" selectors select a series of elements from an array, giving a selectors select *all* descendants of a node. start position, an end position, and an optional step value that moves the position from the start to the end.

-["Filter" selectors are not yet supported.]

-While JSONPath expresses segments as a path, where one segment leads to the next, JSONTree expresses them as a tree, where one segment leads to any number of subsequent segments.
+Relies on the [github.com/theory/jsonpath] package's [Selector]s for execution.
+But while JSONPath expresses segments as a path, where one segment leads to the next, JSONTree expresses them as a tree, where one segment leads to any number of subsequent segments.
 This allows multiple JSONPath expressions to be combined into a single query that can select multiple parts of a structured JSON value and preserve that subset of its structure.

 In other words, JSONPath represents a list of selectors: